A New Grid Server

 If we have such a server, we need not to allocate user's storage space in the server, which means the time and labor will be reduced greatly.
 In addition, we can keep the server perfectly clean.

 Ssh is a common tool today for remote execution to unix server.
 Instead, Plan 9 uses cpu command for remote execution.
 Cpu command of Plan 9 is different from ssh (or telnet) in that it is not only for command execution but also it mounts local file system to the remote side on the fly as illustrated in Fig.2.
-The mount point is /mnt/term
+The mount point is /mnt/term in the server's namespace.

-in remote side.
+Therefore files in local side are visible under /mnt/term in remote side.
 This means we no longer need traditional tools such as ftp or scp to pass files from locale side to remote side, and furthermore, we need not edit files in remote side.
 They are editable in local side.

 Grid computings today are mainly based on the softwares from Globus[4].
 They need distributed accounting with distributed file system so that users are permitted to login and so that storage space is allocated to the users for locating their programs, which however needs high level collaboration.
 The mechanism illustrated in Fig.2 will make it needless to allocated users space, which means: grid systems may become greatly simplified.